backstage/backstage/docs/faq/product.md

 ---
-id: Product FAQs
+id: product
-title: Product FAQs
+title: Product FAQ
-description: All FAQs related to Product
+description: Product FAQ
 ---

 ### Can we call Backstage something different?
 So that it fits our company better?